awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Lightsail block storage is designed to be highly available and reliable\.
 Each attached disk is automatically replicated within its Availability Zone to protect you from component failure\.
 Lightsail block storage disks are designed for 99\.99% availability\.
 Lightsail also supports disk snapshots to allow regular backups of your data\.

 **How do I back up my attached disk?**
-You can back up your disk by taking a disk snapshot\.
-You can also back up your entire instance and any attached disks by taking an instance snapshot\.
+You can back up your disk by creating a manual snapshot of the disk\.
+You can also back up your entire instance and any attached disks by creating a manual snapshot of the instance, or by enabling automatic snapshots for the instance with the disk attached\.
+Disks attached to instances are included in instance manual and automatic snapshots\.

 ## Load balancers<a name="amazon-lightsail-faq-load-balancers"></a>